qwertyuopa1/testing/README.md

 - chat will not always work if your device has strict blocking or are on a public network - Nicholas He

+5/19/2026

-5/19/2026 run the files for games in html runner, take content of the chat.html file to run in a html viewer or in file:// (credit for the chat: Nicholas He)
+- run the files for games in html runner,

+- take content of the chat.html file to run in a html viewer or in file:// (credit for the chat: Nicholas He)

+5/20/2026

-5/20/2026 tried to add Counter-Strike.exe, but file too large and zip does not work, tried to use Git LFS (someone plz help)
+- tried to add Counter-Strike.exe, but file too large and zip does not work, tried to use Git LFS (someone plz help)

+- opened collaborator spots